Trophy hunters can't get the platinum in Atomic Heart due to glitched Trophies

 Related: Full Atomic Heart Achievements and Trophies list

-Trophies are great fun to collect.
-In a game as challenging as Atomic Heart, earning the platinum is a great feat you can show off to friends and strangers on the internet.
+Trophies are great fun to collect, and in a game as challenging as Atomic Heart, earning the platinum is a great feat you can show off to friends and strangers on the internet.
 However, games become much less exciting when they’re outright broken, and Atomic Heart certainly is for platinum hunters.
 Putting in the effort just to complete the game on Hardcore Mode, where you can die from a single hit, only to miss out on the Trophy, must be so disheartening.

 Developer Mundfish has been pushing out patches for Atomic Heart very quickly, with a day-one patch fixing several issues and yesterday’s patch adding even more fixes.
 However, it appears as though the game is still quite buggy in certain areas, some of which are the most important for specific groups of players, such as platinum hunters.